Could you be Warwickshire Libraries’ Young Poet Laureate 2025/26?

 - Plus so much more!

-Applications are now welcome before the deadline of midnight on Thursday 5 October 2025.
-The judges will then get to work and shortlisted candidates will be notified by Friday 24 October.
+Applications are now welcome before the deadline of midnight on Monday 1 October 2026.
+The judges will then get to work and applicants will be notified whether they have been shortlisted by Friday 23 October.

 How to apply